Laispvv/Pokedex-in-React/README.md

 ![pokedex image](pokedex.png)

 ### About the Program
-You can search by all the PokeAPI results, wich are presented in 112 different pages.
+You can search by all the PokeAPI results, which are presented in 112 different pages, or search for an specific pokemon name.
+By clicking in the pokeball, it's possible to see more detailed information about the pokemon.